cheriangeorge/System-Commands-course/Week1.md

   - change directory eg cd .. - goes to parent directory
   - cd without any arguments will take you to the home directory
   - cd / takes you to the root folder
+* date
+  - date and time
+* cal
+  - calendar of a month
+* free
+  - memory statistics
+* groups
+  - groups to which a user belongs
+* file
+  - what type of file
+  - -f allows you to pass a file in which file names are separated by lines (ls -1 > files.txt; file -f files.txt)
 # Permissions and File types
 * drwxrwxrwx or lr-x--x--x (l indicates symbolic link and d indicates directory)
 # Linux Virtual Machine